 Jackie the director of the team, has been involved in SAR for several decades and has an extensive background in SAR management.

 If you've decided you'd like to join our team, you'll need to follow these steps:

-- Send an email to email@example.com and let us know you're interested.
-You'll be added to our Yahoo! group for prospective members and invited to certain team meetings or trainings.
+- Send an email to firstname.lastname@example.org and let us know you're interested.
+You'll be added to our email list for prospective members and invited to certain team meetings or trainings.
 Please include your phone number.

 - Attend an orientation meeting.
 This is held annually shortly before the beginning of the academy.
+In 2019, orientation meetings will be held on Wednesday July 24th and Wednesday July 31st from 6:30pm to 8:00pm.
 You'll hear from SAR management and be given instructions about beginning the required background check.

 - Complete an interview with SAR team management.
 We'll want to know more about you and your background.
 In 2019, interviews will be held on Saturday, August 3rd.
 You will receive further instruction on how to sign up for an interview at the required orientation meeting.

 - Complete all pre-Academy requirements.
 Academy attendees must have a valid First Aid & CPR certification and a certificate of completion for ICS 100, 200, and 700 prior to beginning the Academy.